Renaud-D-Harreville/nextcloud-docker/README.md

 ### Configure nginx server

-The Nginx server will serve nextcloud pages to usn this is here where we have to explicitly explain wich domain adress we want to use for the nextcloud application !
+The Nginx server will serve nextcloud pages.
+This is here where we have to explicitly explain wich domain adress we want to use for the nextcloud application !
 So, just fill these three variable with your domain adress and your email !

       - VIRTUAL_HOST=nextcloud.<mydomain.com>
       - LETSENCRYPT_HOST=nextcloud.<mydomain.com>
       - LETSENCRYPT_EMAIL=<email>

-**IMPORTANT : Be sure you have correctly configure your DNS so that the 'nextcloud.<mydomain.com>' adress point to your server IP adress !
+**IMPORTANT : Be sure you have correctly configure your DNS so that the 'nextcloud.<mydomain.com>' adress point out to your server IP adress !
 Let's Encrypt won't be able to deliver you a valid certificate if this is not the case...**

 Annd, that's it !! :)

 ### launch nextcloud application

-You now have configured your nextcloud server and can launch it with the same command : go to the *src/nextcloud* directory and launch :
+You now have configured your nextcloud server and can launch it with the same command : go to the *src/nextcloud* directory and launch it through :

     cd src/nextcloud/
     docker-compose up --build -d

-You will have to wait a bit (maybe minutes) to get your nextcloud avaible, because containers have to wait for each other (app must wait database for example) to be up !
+You will have to wait a bit (maybe minutes) to get your nextcloud avaible, because containers have to wait for each other (nextcloud app must wait MariaDB database for example) to be up !
 You can check the logs (docker logs <container_name>) to view if everything is OK !

 *You can now go to your web site using nextcloud.mydomain.com adress, and see the nextcloud login page.
 Congratulation, you now have a nextcloud application :).*